Commercial Agency Contract (Handelsvertretervertrag)

 From the principal's point of view the following addition might be advisable: "Concerning the offsetting of any other gainful activities, the provisions applying to the prohibition of competition of commercial employees shall apply mutatis mutandis (§ 74 c HGB)".

-This is the statutory provision.
+This is the statutory provision for full-time commercial.
 Any shortening of these deadlines is not admissible but a prolongation is admissible which must not, however, be shorter for the principal than for the commercial agent.

 Alternative: "The exclusive local place of jurisdiction for disputes under this Contract shall be the registered office of the plaintiff."